KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 #### ⟜ Hades (Greek)

 **Traditional Role**
+Lord of the Underworld.
+Keeper of the dead.
-Lord of the Underworld, keeper of the dead, god of unseen wealth.
+God of unseen wealth.

 **Function**
 Structural containment.